Nadikudi–Macherla branch line

-Nadikudi–Macherla branch line connects and Macherla of Guntur district in the Indian state of Andhra Pradesh.
-It is one of the seven sections under the administration of Guntur railway division of South Central Railway zone.
+Nadikudi–Macherla branch line connects and Macherla of Palnadu district in the Indian state of Andhra Pradesh.
+It is one of the seven sections under the administration of Guntur railway division of South Coast Railway zone.
 Further this line connects with Nallapadu–Pagidipalli section.
 The branch line is an electrified single-track railway.

 Jurisdiction

-This branch line is having a length of 35.01 km and is administered under Guntur railway division of South Central Railway zone.
+This branch line is having a length of 35.01 km and is administered under Guntur railway division of South Coast Railway zone.